storageos/storageos.github.io/_docs/platforms/kubernetes/install/index.md

 ## CSI (Container Storage Interface) Note

-CSI is the future standard that enables storage drivers to release on their schedule.
+CSI is the future standard that enables storage drivers to release on their own schedule.
 This allows storage vendors to upgrade, update, and enhance their drivers without the need to update Kubernetes source code, or follow Kubernetes release cycles.

 CSI is available from Kubernetes 1.9 alpha.
-Because CSI is still not GA in Kubernetes, StorageOS recommends only its use if the user is aware of its limitations and understands that non-GA versions of an active project might contain breaking changes.
+As CSI is still not GA in Kubernetes, StorageOS recommends it only be used if the user is aware of its limitations and understands that non-GA versions of an active project might contain breaking changes.

 Check out the status of the CSI release cycle in relation with Kubernetes in the [CSI project](https://kubernetes-csi.github.io/docs/) page.